 Michigan has tough laws designed to catch people who try to hide their involvement in an accident.
 When a garage or repair shop receives a vehicle for repair which shows evidence of being involved in an accident, the garage manager is required to immediately report this information to the nearest police station or sheriff's office.
 The police will record the engine number, vehicle registration number, and the name and address of the owner of the vehicle, to assess its involvement in any recent accidents.

 Drafting an Accident Report

 Situations may arise when the police are unable to go to the accident scene.
-It’s a good idea for you to file a report yourself .
-A personal accident report will also be useful to your car insurance company.
+It’s a good idea for you to file a report yourself.
+A personal accident report will also be useful for your car insurance claim.
 Even in a no-fault state, insurance companies want to know what happened before they pay a claim.
 Record the following information when drafting your accident report:

 Get Legal Help With Your Michigan Auto Accident Claim

 Handling the aftermath of an auto accident is often more stressful than the actual crash.
-Fortunately you don’t have to navigate the claims process alone.
-A private attorney can help insure that you are fairly compensated and your rights are protected.
+Fortunately, you don’t have to navigate the claims process alone.
+A personal injury attorney can help ensure that you are fairly compensated and your rights are protected.
 Don't delay; speak with a Michigan car accident attorney today.